 With Jointly you can create a task and assign it to any member of your Jointly circle, store useful information about the person you are looking after and use Jointly’s Medications feature to keep track of current and past medication of the person you are caring for.

-The Carers Network are the main organisation in Kensington and Chelsea, Westminster and Hammersmith and Fulham providing support, information, breaks and grants for unpaid carers.
+The Carers Network are the main organisation in Kensington and Chelsea, and Westminster providing support, information, breaks and grants for unpaid carers.

 Kensington and Chelsea

 Kensington and Chelsea have produced a leaflet called Carers and the Care Act.

 And you can go to our page on support and advice for carers in Kensington and Chelsea for a handy summary of local support options.

 Westminster have produced an information booklet for carers.